 Tumours should be classified according to the WHO 2010 classification (Bosman FT, Carneiro F, Hruban RH, et al. WHO Classification of Tumours of the Digestive System.
 Lyon: IARC, 2010).
 This classification is fundamentally different from the WHO 2000 classification scheme, as it no longer combines stage related information with the two-tiered system of well and poorly differentiated NETs.
 The WHO 2010 classification is based on the concept that all NETs have malignant potential, and has therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.

 The guidance in WHO 2017 for Endocrine Organs reinforces this statement.

 The undiagnosed NET patient population

 From above, you can see why the incidence (and therefore the prevalence) of our disease has almost definitely been underestimated.
+You can ignore the “in excess of 100,000”, it is most definitely in excess of 200,000 but doctors feel they cannot come out and say that becsue of the orphan drug limit of 200,000 ……politics.
 However, that’s not the end of my story……..

 A number of statements are clear about Neuroendocrine Tumors: